zoxpx/pxdocs/content/portworx-install-with-kubernetes/on-premise/install-pks/install-pks-vsphere-shared.md

 4. **VSPHERE_DATASTORE_PREFIX**: Prefix of the ESXi datastore(s) that Portworx will use for storage.
 5. **Size of disks**: In the Portworx Daemonset arguments below, change `size=100` to the size of the disks you want each Portworx node in the cluster to create.
   * For e.g if you have 10 nodes in your cluster and you give size=100, each Portworx node will create a 100GB disk in the shared datastore and the cluster storage capacity will be 1TB.

+`kubectl apply` the above spec after you update the above template with your environment details.